Chart Color Schemes

 South Kingsville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-South Kingsville's dwelling structures, as per the latest Census, consisted of 41.5% houses and 58.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 68.7% houses and 31.3% other dwellings.
+South Kingsville's dwelling structure, as per the latest Census, was 41.5% houses and 58.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 68.7% houses and 31.3% other dwellings.
 Home ownership in South Kingsville stood at 22.6%, with mortgaged dwellings at 39.7% and rented ones at 37.7%.
 The median monthly mortgage repayment was $2,313, higher than Melbourne metro's $2,167.
-Median weekly rent was $381, similar to Melbourne metro's $386.
-Nationally, South Kingsville's mortgage repayments were significantly higher at $2,313 compared to the Australian average of $1,863, while rents were also higher at $381 versus the national figure of $375.
+Weekly rent median was $381, similar to Melbourne metro's $386.
+Nationally, South Kingsville's mortgage repayments were higher at $2,313 compared to the Australian average of $1,863, while rents were also higher at $381 versus the national figure of $375.

 Frequently Asked Questions - Housing